devjedan/escape/README.md

-3D Endless Game
-Game Screenshot
+# ESCAPE

 Overview
 This is an exciting 3D endless game developed in Unity.
-The game offers a thrilling gaming experience where players can [briefly describe the game's core objective and gameplay].
+The game offers a thrilling gaming experience where players can explore the hidden dark space.
 You can download and play the game on your Windows PC by following the instructions below.

 Gameplay
 Endless Space Dodger is an exhilarating 3D space-themed game where you pilot a spaceship through the vast cosmic expanse.
 Your mission is to dodge the deadly Vibranium Cubes that come hurtling towards your spaceship.
 As you progress, your spaceship gains speed, making the game increasingly challenging.